 DebugBreak optionally accepts a

 boolean value.
-If true, execution will break at the statement when testing.
-If false, the breakpoint will be ignored when testing.
+If true, execution breaks at the statement when testing.
+If false, the breakpoint is ignored when testing.
 This allows you to set up sophisticated testing scenarios that are controlled by input variables, allowing you to test parts of a script depending on settings.
 For more information on how to use

 DebugBreak, see Debugging Functions.

 Within a script, use the toggle in the top right to select Test mode:

 Then click the Test button to run a test: